Reference Date: 04-November-2014

 FOOD SECURITY SNAPSHOT

-Favourable food security conditions across the country, with pockets of food insecurity in central areas where production shortfalls occurred during the 2014 “msimu” season
+Favourable food security conditions observed across country, with pockets of food insecurity in some central Rift Valley areas

 Maize prices continue to decline in major markets

 Prices of maize declined by 35–65 percent between April and October as “msimu” and “masika” harvests increased supplies in markets in both uni-modal and bi-modal rainfall areas.
 In October, in Dar Es Salaam’s wholesale market, maize was traded at about USD 195 per tonne, approximately 60 percent below the levels of 12 months earlier.
 Similarly, in Arusha, prices of maize in October were about 30 percent lower than in the same month of the previous year.
 The current low levels of maize prices, despite a sustained export demand from neighbouring countries, reflect the adequate availabilities from an above average 2014 cereal production.

 Pockets of food insecurity in areas that harvested below-average “msimu” crops in May/June